-Breakfast program hours of operation are 7:20 - 7:50 am.
-There should be no circumstance where a child participating in the breakfast program arrives earlier than 7:20 a.m.
-Supervision begins at 7:20 a.m. and any child arriving any earlier will be sent to the principal's office.
+Breakfast program hours of operation are 7:35 - 7:50 am.
+Drop off time for students is 7:35 a.m.
+There should be no circumstance where a child arrives earlier than 7:35 a.m.
+Supervision begins at 7:35 a.m. and any child arriving any earlier will be sent to the principal's office.